Get all the latest data for Makassar

 What is the 10-year property price prediction for Makassar as of 2026?

-This translates to a projected average annual appreciation rate of roughly 4.8% to 8.2% per year for Makassar property over the 2026 to 2036 period.
+This means the projected average annual appreciation rate for Makassar residential property over the next 10 years is about 3.8% to 5.4%.

 What long-term economic factors will shape property prices in Makassar?

-The top three long-term economic factors that will shape Makassar property prices over the next decade are the city's success as a logistics and export hub, national economic growth and inflation stability, and the evolution of credit availability and mortgage affordability.
+The three long-term economic factors that will shape Makassar property prices are logistics growth, household income growth, and the quality of roads, drainage, and urban planning.

 You’ll also find a much more detailed analysis in our pack about real estate in Makassar.